intersystems-community/irisdemo-demo-htap/README.md

 A video about this demo is in the works!
 In the meantime, [here](https://www.intersystems.com/resources/detail/a-superior-alternative-to-in-memory-databases-and-key-value-stores/) is an interesting article that talks about InterSystems IRIS architecture and what makes it faster.

-## 4 - How does this benchmark compare against standard benchmarks such as YCSB or TPC-H?
+## 4 - How does this benchmark compare against standard benchmarks such as sysbench, YCSB or TPC-H?

+The open source [sysbench](https://github.com/akopytov/sysbench) tool can certainly be extended but as of now it can only be used to test MySQL, PostgreSQL and other databases that are based on MySQL (ex.: AWS Aurora) or implement MySQL wire protocol.
+We could certainly modify it to test other databases but we wanted to use JDBC (not the C based driver) and we needed the tool to be less dependent of the backend database for metrics collection.
+Our tests are also simpler in the sense that we only have one single table. sysbench allows you to run INSERTS and SELECTS in parallel in multiple copies of the same table which is not fair for our use case.
+On financial services applications, data is coming in fast into a single table and how the data base deals with memory pressure and lock contention to avoid deadlocks is also important.
+Allowing the test to be run on multiple tables mitigates the lock contention problem and masks a serious problem.

 The open-source Yahoo Cloud Serving Benchmark ([YCSB](https://en.wikipedia.org/wiki/YCSB)) project aims to develop a framework and common set of workloads for evaluating the performance of different “key-value” and “cloud” serving stores.